 “When Esau heard the words of his father, he cried with an exceedingly great and bitter cry, and said to his father, “Bless me—me also, O my father!”
 BLESS ME!”
 (Genesis 27:19-21 NKJV).

 In the morning light, Jacob arose only to find not Rachel, the pretty ewe lamb, but Leah, her tender eyed sister.
 Wild cow.
-Yes, that’s what Leah’s name means, that and weary, grief, and offense.
-Sorrow, even.
+Her name means wild cow, weary, grief, offense–and Sorrow.

 Can you hear the weak-eyed Leah crying?